Comando Vermelho: In popular culture

 In 2006, Ross Kemp's docuseries Ross Kemp on Gangs included an episode titled "Rio De Janeiro", which investigated the Comando Vermelho and their police adversaries.
-The 2002 crime drama film City of God is based in a Rio favela and is inspired by true events surrounding the emergence of organized crime groups like the CV.
-The DVD release of the film contains an extra documentary "News of a Private War" which features interviews with the police and local children from the favelas.
-In the 2010 documentary "Dancing with the Devil", director John Blair investigates criminal organizations in Rio's favelas.
+The film City of God is an adaptation of the eponymous fiction novel, which deals with the rise of organized crime in Rio de Janeiro.
+Although the faction in question is never mentioned in the story, the setting of the plot, Cidade de Deus, is controlled by Comando Vermelho in real life.
+The DVD release of the film contains an extra documentary, News from a Personal War, which features interviews with the police and local children from the favelas.
+In the 2009 documentary Dancing with the Devil, director Jon Blair investigates criminal organizations in Rio's favelas, including the Red Commando.